1989chenguo/CloudComputingLabs/Lab1/README.md

    <img src="src/where_ext4.png" alt="Sudoku" title="where ext4" style="zoom:100%;" />

-6. The script will generate a subfolder with Basic(Advanced)\_Result and Basic(Advanced)_Answer, Result is your output and Answer is the reference output.
-At each run, the script will delete the two files , so if you need this data, please copy it first before running the script.
+5. The script will generate a sub-folder contains two files named Basic(Advanced)_Result and Basic(Advanced)_Answer, the Result file contains your program's output and the Answer file contains reference output.
+The script will delete these two folders every time it runs, so if you need the data, make sure to copy them before running the script.

-7. The time taken for script presentation is relative, each time there will be a relatively fixed processing time.
-For example, your program used 1300ms to solve the sudoku problem, but the script preparation took 800ms. eventually, the script will show 2100ms.
-Also everyone's configuration and performance is different, resulting in different times, which means you only need to keep optimizing on your machine, not comparing it with others.
-Please be assured that the same environment will be used for the final scoring.
+6. The script presents the time spent as relative, and there is a relatively fixed processing time for each run.
+For example, if your program takes 1300ms to solve a Sudoku problem, but the script takes 800ms for preparation, the final display will show 2100 milliseconds.
+Additionally, everyone's configuration and performance are different, resulting in different times.
+This means that you only need to keep optimizing on your own machine instead of comparing with others.
+Rest assured that the same environment will be used for the final scoring.

-8. (**Very important**) If you want to get a high score (script test), it is better to flush the data in the buffer in time.
+7. (**Very important**) If you want to get a high score (script test), it is better to flush the data in the buffer in time.

 ##### 3.2.2 Script Usage